craigwatson/dvsa-test-check/README.md

   * A server with PHP installed (ideally Linux)
   * The PHP `curl` module - this is used to make requests to the DVSA website
-  * A _booked_ driving test, complete with booking confirmation number
+  * A _booked_ driving test, complete with application reference number (found on your test confirmation email)

 ### PHP Support